 With three consecutive Super Rugby titles in the last three seasons, its no wonder that there’s lots to like about the Crusaders.
 Everything from their ability to seemingly score from anywhere, to balance free-flowing rugby with canny tactical kicking or their aggressive ball-focused defence that rarely lets up.
-This article will however focus an another less obviously impressive area of their game – where they haven’t conceded a try in two years.
+This article will however focus an another less obviously impressive area of their game – where they haven’t conceded a try in over three years.
 This article takes a looks back at the 2019 Super Rugby Final against the Jaguares and specifically, the Crusaders lineout maul defence.

 Setting the scene

 Before we take a deep dive into the Crusaders maul defence itself, it’s worth first setting the scene a little for the 2019 Super Rugby Final and talking about their opponents – the Jaguares.

 As our article on their attacking maul earlier last month indicated, the Jaguares are 2020’s best mauling team in Super Rugby by some distance and have statistically been one of the best Southern Hemisphere clubs in this department for some time.
 Julian Montoya – the Jaguares sub hooker who will feature more later on in this article – had scored 6 tries alone from maul platforms in 2019 going into the Crusaders game.